muizidn/Suit/README.md

 Yes!
 You most certainly can!
 Please get in touch: pmacro at icloud dot com.

+# Dependencies

+If using Linux you will need to install some dependencies.
+For convenience, you can run the install_dependencies_ubuntu.sh script located in the root of this project to install all neccessary dependencies.
+If you wish to install these dependencies manually, or are not using a system with 'apt', then simply install the folllowing packages manually:

+- libcairo2-dev
+- libpango1.0-dev
+- libxcb-util-dev

 # How do I write a Suit app

 The easiest way is to download Stride, create a new project, and select the "Suit App" template.
 Alternatively, you can create an app outside of Stride as follows: